Have you heard about Kakapos before? If not, there is a good reason for that – because they are one of the world’s

-Kakapos’ sense of smell is one and half times stronger than humans’.
+Kakapos’ sense of smell is one and a half times stronger than humans.

 According to the Cornell University publication, kakapos are one the best “smellers” on this planet.

 Kakapos are the heaviest among all other species of Parrots.

 However, it is still debatable.
-One may ask a question that is similar to the famous “chicken or egg” question.
+One may ask a question similar to the famous “chicken or egg” question.

 Are kakapos unable to fly because they are fat, or they got fat because they do not fly?

-They breed when there is plentiful fruit of Rumi Tree.
+They breed when there is plentiful fruit of the Rumi Tree.

-Dr. Pamela Von Hurst from the University Massey found that fruits of Rumi Tree, more specifically, the fruit’s vitamin D and Calcium content stimulate Kakapo breeding.
+Dr. Pamela Von Hurst from the University Massey found that fruits of the Rumi Tree, more specifically, the fruit’s vitamin D and Calcium content stimulate Kakapo breeding.

 The scientists now believe that the discovery can be a real game-changer in kakapo breeding and increasing their population.

-Kakapos lived alone in remote islands without having predators.
+Kakapos lived alone on remote islands without having predators.

 Some scholars theorize that Kakapos did not learn to fly because they did not experience any fear and urge of self-defense, unlike many other birds.

 Kakapos were historically important for the indigenous Maori people of New Zealand.

 Kakapos were an easily accessible protein source for them.
 European settlers also hunted them down for meat.

-Thanks to the recent conservation activities, they were prevented from going extinct.
+Thanks to recent conservation activities, they were prevented from going extinct.

 They stop and freeze if they feel threatened.

 That is the kakapos’ defense mechanism.
-When they caught off guard, they just stay motionless.
+When they are caught off guard, they just stay motionless.